SampleEnvironment/SECoP/protocol/issues/067 pid control parameters.rst

 ----------

 Often, pid parameters are individual items on the hardware.
 Also for the client, simple datatypes are is easier to handle.
 On the other hand, PID parameters always belong together.
-This first reasons are considered more imporant than the latter one.

 Decision
 --------

+To be added to the list of predefined parameters:

+``"ctrlpars"``:
+    A struct containing control parameters for closed loop control.
+The members names ``p``, ``i``, ``d`` are reserved for the three items in PID.
+    The meaning is not exactly defined, especially ``p`` might correspond to a gain or a proportional band, ``i`` might be a time or the reciprocal value of a time etc.